syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/animation.md

 Specifies the animation duration to complete with one animation cycle.
 By default, the value is `1000` milliseconds.</td></tr>
 </table>

-In the below sample, animation is enabled and the `duration`, `delay` are configured for the Stepper.
+In the below sample, animation is enabled and the `Duration`, `Delay` are configured for the Stepper.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}